ayoubeloumari/CodeChallenge/README.md

 ## Install Angular

-Run `npm install -g @angular/cli` to install the last version of Angular CLI
+Run `npm install -g @angular/cli` to install the last version of Angular CLI in your computer

 ## Install node modules
 Run `npm i npm-install-all` in the project to install all the node modules needed